skidoodl/My-First-Eldritch-Evil/README.md

 * __2.0.0__ (in progress)
    * Added number formatting for stats
    * Time alive now tracked and displayed on death.
-   * Hatching is much easier now
+   * Hatching is much easier now.
+   * Removed difficulty selection - games run on normal.
+      * Difficulty is no longer displayed in stats screen
+      * (More to come I think)
    * Bugfixes

 ## License